NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

     The cart items also don't go into the database.
 Cart items are stored in session when the use is logged in.
 A standard feature on e-commerce sites but an interesting adaptation nevertheless.
 It may also lend itself to reminding users that they have something in their basket that perhaps they want to purchase.
 However, when the user logs out, all the carts contents are lost.

 **8. Checkout (Payment) Page**
-The user is once again presented with the total amount (:euro:) currently in their basket (how muc they will spend).
+The user is once again presented with the total amount (:euro:) currently in their basket (how much they will spend).
 The main form on this payment is the payment form where the user will have to fill out correct details (or be prompted with an error message).
 Once all the details of the payment form have been correctly entered, the user can hit the green `submit payment` button that will give the user a confirmation message that their payment was success (the full payment details are logged on the Stripe end).
 The user is then redirected back products page.
 Also below the payment form, is a recap of what's currently in the users basket (for referral)

 *Please note, the Stripe payment system is fully active but a test platform (so no products will be sent).
 Please use the credit card number `4242_4242_4242_4242` for testing purposes*